ymcmrs/PyINT/README.md

  4) ifgramDir should be named like:  IFGRAM_PacayaT120F107AlosA_20080101-20090101_0111-0123

 If you set all the above OK, then these scripts shoul work for you!
-Good luck.
-If you can share some advices or ideas about python, GAMMA, InSAR processing ..., I would be very grateful!
+If you can share some advices or ideas about python, GAMMA, InSAR processing ..., I would be very grateful and glad to communicate with you!

 Any advices or problems would be welcome!
 Do not hesitate to contact: ymcmrs@gmail.com

  March 10, 2017   Yunmeng